top of page

 Chota, La – Police, the

-Chucha – Female dog; bitch; nickname for some Mexican females named "Jesusa"
+Chucha – Female dog; bitch; nickname for females named "Jesusa"

 Claro que sí – Of course

-Comida – A meal; the principal meal taken in the mid or late afternoon
+Comida – Food; the principal meal taken in the mid or late-afternoon

 Concha – Sea shell; a traditional Mexican sweet bread roll (pan dulce).
 The name derives from their round shape and seashell-like appearance; an offensive word for a woman's vulva